NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`pml-profile` [`function`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 By default, Meep turns on the PML conductivity quadratically within the PML layer &mdash; one doesn't want to turn it on suddenly, because that exacerbates reflections due to the discretization.
 More generally, with `pml-profile` one can specify an arbitrary PML "profile" function $f(u)$ that determines the shape of the PML absorption profile up to an overall constant factor. *u* goes from 0 to 1 at the start and end of the PML, and the default is $f(u) = u^2$.
 In some cases where a very thick PML is required, such as in a periodic medium (where there is technically no such thing as a true PML, only a pseudo-PML), it can be advantageous to turn on the PML absorption more smoothly.
-See [Optics Express, vol. 16, pp. 11376-92 (2008)](http://www.opticsinfobase.org/abstract.cfm?URI=oe-16-15-11376).
+See [Optics Express, Vol. 16, pp. 11376-92 (2008)](http://www.opticsinfobase.org/abstract.cfm?URI=oe-16-15-11376).
 For example, one can use a cubic profile $f(u) = u^3$ by specifying `(pml-profile (lambda (u) (* u u u)))`.

 #### `absorber`